perfectspr/llm-leaderboard/results/openchat.md

 Bob, a boy with a dog, went for a walk to the park where they played fetch and chased a squirrel before returning home together.

 ### Received Answer
-Bob, along with his dog, enjoyed a day at the park where they played fetch, chased a squirrel, and then walked home together.
+Bob and his dog enjoyed a walk to the park where they played fetch and chased a squirrel before walking home together.
 ***
 ### Summarizing 6
 Your task is to generate a short summary of a product review from an ecommerce site to give feedback to the pricing deparmtment, responsible for determining the price of the product.